Wels catfish: Size

+The maximum total length may possibly exceed 3 m with a maximum weight of over 200 kg.
+Such lengths are rare and unproven during the last century, but there is a somewhat credible report from the 19th century of a wels catfish of this size.
+Brehms Tierleben cites Heckl's and Kner's old reports from the Danube about specimens 3 m long and 200–250 kg in weight, and Vogt's 1894 report of a specimen caught in Lake Biel which was 2.2 m long and weighed 68 kg.
+In 1856, K. T. Kessler wrote about specimens from the Dnieper River which were over 5 m long and weighed up to 400 kg.
+(According to the Hungarian naturalist Ottó Hermann [1835-1914], catfish of 300–400 kilograms were also caught in Hungary in the old centuries from the Tisza river.)

-Exceptionally large specimens are rumored to attack humans in rare instances, a claim investigated by extreme angler Jeremy Wade in an episode of the Animal Planet television series River Monsters following his capture of three fish, two of about 145 lb and one of 164 lb, of which two attempted to attack him following their release.
+Exceptionally large specimens are rumored to attack humans in rare instances.
+This claim was investigated by extreme angler Jeremy Wade in an episode of the Animal Planet television series River Monsters following his capture of three fish, two of about 145 lb and one of 164 lb, of which two attempted to attack him following their release.
 A report in the Austrian newspaper Der Standard on 5 August 2009, mentions a wels catfish dragging a fisherman near Győr, Hungary, under water by his right leg after he attempted to grab the fish in a hold.
-The man barely escaped from the fish, which he estimated to have weighed over 100 kg.
+The man reported he barely escaped from the fish, which he estimated to have weighed over 100 kg.

 Diet

 Like most freshwater bottom feeders, the wels catfish lives on annelid worms, gastropods, insects, crustaceans and fish.
-Larger specimens have also been observed to eat frogs, snakes, rats, voles, coypu and aquatic birds such as ducks, even cannibalising on other catfish.
-A study published by researchers at the University of Toulouse, France, in 2012 documented individuals of this species in an introduced environment lunging out of the water to feed on pigeons on land.
-Out of the beaching behaviour observed and filmed in this study, 28% were successful in bird capture.
-Stable isotope analyses of catfish stomach contents using carbon 13 and nitrogen 15 revealed a highly variable dietary composition of terrestrial birds.
+Larger specimens have also been observed to eat crayfish, eels, frogs, snakes, rats, voles, coypu and aquatic birds such as ducks, even cannibalising on other catfish.
+Researchers at the University of Toulouse, France, in 2012 documented individuals of this species in an introduced environment lunging out of the water to feed on pigeons at water edge.
+28% of the beaching behaviour observed and filmed in this study were successful in bird capture.
+Stable isotope analyses of catfish stomach contents using carbon-13 and nitrogen-15 revealed a highly variable dietary composition of terrestrial birds.
 This is likely the result of adapting their behaviour to forage on novel prey in response to new environments upon its introduction to the river Tarn in 1983 since this type of behaviour has not been reported within the native range of this species.
 They can also eat red worms in the fall, but only the river species.

 The wels catfish has also been observed taking advantage of large die-offs of Asian clams to feed on the dead clams at the surface of the water during the daytime.
 This opportunistic feeding highlights the adaptability of the wels catfish to new food sources, since the species is mainly a nocturnal bottom-feeder.